Variational formula for the time-constant of first-passage percolation: Proof of the Algorithm

-\begin{proof}[Proof of~\Thmref{thm:algorithm-convergence}] \mbox{} $1$.
-In the first step, we compute $d$, the distance between the mean and supremum of $\mathcal{H}_{sym}(f,\w)$.
-If $d = 0$, $f$ must be a corrector, and from~\Corref{cor:inf-sup-inequality-for-limiting-Hamiltonian}, it must be a minimizer.
-Therefore, we stop the algorithm.
+[2] \begin{proof}[Proof of~\Thmref{thm:algorithm-convergence}] \begin{enumerate} \item In the first step, we compute $d_0$, the distance between the mean and supremum of $\mathcal{H}_{\rm sym}(f,\w)$.
+If $d_0 = 0$, $f$ must be a corrector, and by~\Corref{cor:inf-sup-inequality-for-limiting-Hamiltonian} it must be a minimizer.
+Therefore, we stop the algorithm. \item $\textup{MIN}_0$ is the set on which $\mathcal{H}_{\rm sym}(f_0,\w)$ cannot be lowered further. $S$ and $I$ are the sets on which $\mathcal{H}_{\rm sym}(f_0,\w)$ is higher and lower than its mean $\mu_0$, respectively. $f_0$~will be modified on these two sets in step 3.